 - Being late to the party is a good thing: Since launching in 2013, the NJ online casino industry has made leaps and bounds in the areas of game selection, mobile apps, and payment processing.
 Hard Rock online casino players should be able to enjoy these benefits right out of the gate.

 - Being late to the party is also a bad thing, the main competitors are established in numerous ways and you have to work to catch up.

 - A surprising amount of early software bugs and instability have plagued the launch period.

 On which platforms is Hard Rock Online available?

 It really doesn’t matter how hard rockin’ an operator’s online plans are unless it locks up a solid software provider, which can offer its product across a variety of platforms.

 In GiG, Hard Rock online casino has found just that.

-Gaming Innovation Group is known for its lightning quick browser-based client, and we suspect that Hard Rock online casino won’t deviate too much from that norm.
+Gaming Innovation Group is known for its lightning quick browser-based client, and Hard Rock online casino has not deviated from that norm.

-Expect the interface to dazzle with hard rockin’ graphics and features not often seen in the NJ online casino market, such as a daily prize wheel, social features, and a sophisticated loyalty point tracker.
+The interface dazzles with hard rockin’ graphics and features not often seen in the NJ online casino market, such as a daily prize wheel, social features, and a sophisticated loyalty point tracker.